 Welcome to post number 4 in my 5-part series on winter fruits and vegetables!
-Be sure to check out the first three posts for more seasonal deliciousness:
+Be sure to check out the rest of the posts for more seasonal deliciousness:

 Okay, I cheated a bit for this post.
 Today, it’s all about artichokes, which are technically a spring vegetable with a harvesting season beginning in March.
 That means you have a little under a month to get ready to enjoy all the amazing ways artichokes can be eaten and be ready to pick the perfect specimens when the time comes.
 As someone who has only eaten the “heart” of this veggie, I’m excited at the prospect of trying a fresh one this year!